Our Founder and Director

 In 2004, she was appointed Director of the Department of Children, Youth and Their Families, the agency which manages the Children’s Fund.
 She developed new programs and policies to strengthen neighborhood institutions, expand after-school, serve transitional age youth, and create partnerships with over a dozen other city agencies.
 In 2009, she launched New Day for Learning, a collaboration between the city and the school district to promote community schools.
 Since 2013, Brodkin has led her own consulting business, and has served as a lecturer at SF State University where she teaches public administration and social change.
 She speaks throughout the country about advocacy for children.

-In 2014, Brodkin founded Funding the Next Generation, which she currently directs.
+In 2014, Brodkin founded Funding the Next Generation, which she directed through 2024.

 Our Team